ChemuruLasya/MyProjects/README.md

 *Tools: Python, Pandas, Scikit-learn, Matplotlib, Seaborn*

 Project Description:
 In this case study, I analyzed customer data from a Starbucks promotional campaign to understand how different customer segments responded to various offers.
 The goal was to boost revenue, increase customer loyalty, and enhance brand awareness.
-I used data wrangling and exploratory analysis, followed by customer segmentation using K-means clustering.
+I performed data wrangling and exploratory analysis, followed by customer segmentation using K-means clustering.

 Key Skills Demonstrated:
 Customer segmentation